MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 to user tables are given a timestamp larger than the global timestamp, and when the write completes then the timestamp should be advanced to the timestamp of that write.

-As an example, the `EpochMilliseconds` timeline's timestamp can be initialized to the current system time and be advanced periodically to the current value of a monotonically increasing system clock.
-All other global timestamps can be initialized to the timeline's minimum value and can be periodically advanced in the following
+As an example, a timeline's timestamp can be initialized to the current system time and be advanced periodically to the current value of a monotonically increasing system clock.
+Another example is that a timeline's timestamps can be initialized to the timestamp's minimum value and can be periodically advanced in the following
 way: `global_timestamp = max(min(uppers) - 1, global_timestamp)`, where `uppers` is the list of all `upper`s in the
 timeline.
 These are just potential implementations and not the only correct implementations.